lokasuchitrareddy/filesharing/README.md

 However, the user can decrypt the encrypted data with his/her private key if and only if that encrypted data is encrypted by his/her public key, otherwise they cannot access it.

-Project Environment :
+Project Environment :<br>
-IDE : Eclipse
+IDE : Eclipse<br>
-Database : Mysql
+Database : Mysql<br>
-Languages/Frameworks:Core Java,JSP,HTML5,CSS3,Java Script, Bootstrap
+Languages/Frameworks:Core Java,JSP,HTML5,CSS3,Java Script, Bootstrap<br>
-Webserver : Apache Tomcat
+Webserver : Apache Tomcat<br>